tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-2/README.md

 - [C++23 ISO standard draft](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2023/n4950.pdf) -
   Working draft of the C++ language specification
 - Is the above the official C++23 spec?

+Ans.
+No, it is still a working draft.
+#
 - Where is the official C++23 spec?

+Ans, There's this iso.org page: https://www.iso.org/standard/83626.html, where you can purchase it form.
+#
 - Why was this link chosen instead?

+Ans.
+Since it is freely accessible to all without purchasing.
+#
 - Is this a helpful reference for learning C++?

+Ans.
+This is lot more technical, so recommended for experienced C++ learners,
+#
 - Can the various implementations of C++ compilers be different from the C++ standard?

+Ans.
+Yes, they may interpret some behaviours differently.
+#
 - What are the most widely used and most significant C++ compilers?

+Ans.
+GCC, Clang
+#
 - Where is the equivalent spec for C++26?

+Ans.
+There is this ongoing latex document: https://github.com/cplusplus/draft, that can be referred to find the in-progress C++26 specs.
+#
 - Where do you find the spec for the HTTP protocol?

+Ans.
+The RFS 9110 documentation: https://www.rfc-editor.org/rfc/rfc9110.html
+#
 - What about HTTPS?
 Is there a spec for that protocol?

+Ans.
+The HTTPS over TLS spec can be found here: https://datatracker.ietf.org/doc/html/rfc2818
+#

 ## Introduction to C++ and Sockets Programming